 Yext Provides a Comprehensive Yet Simple Solution

 And this is where the advantages Yext provides Berkshire Hathaway HomeServices Fox & Roach, REALTORS® become apparent.
-The Yext platform enables the real estate brokerage to update and maintain location data for every office across the web, all from one comprehensive dashboard.
+The Yext Knowledge Engine enables the real estate brokerage to update and maintain digital knowledge for every office across the web, all from one comprehensive dashboard.

 "Out of our 65 offices, we physically move about 10-15% of those locations annually," Storti explains.
 "We need to have a centralized platform for our digital footprint to be able cleanly to say, ‘OK we’ve made this change, and we know it has been changed everywhere.’
 To me, that is the core value of Yext."